gear-foundation/gear-wiki/docs/examples/Standards/rmrk.md

 ```rust
 BTreeMap<TokenId, ActorId>
 ```
-In the RMRK NFT standard we store the owners of tokens in the following way:
+In the RMRK NFT standard, token owners are stored as follows in the following manner:
 ```rust
 BTreeMap<TokenId, RMRKOwner>